-There are two highly effective and easy to do strategies that you can do that will build your culture and increase your team’s loyalty and devotion to you.
+There are two highly effective and easy to do strategies that you can implement that will build your culture and increase your team’s loyalty and devotion to you.

 What are they you ask?

-While the pay is a main driving factor to go to work, it’s appreciation and praise that will ensure the top performers come to work for you.
-And stay loyal and devoted to you and give you a stellar performance.
+While the pay is a main driving factor for your people to go to work, it’s Appreciation and Edification that will ensure the top performers come to work for you, stay loyal and devoted to you and give you a stellar performance.

-There are some really creative leaders out there, who take the time to dream up ways to go out of their way to show their appreciation to their people, with their efforts paying dividends for the teams’ culture, performance and loyalty and devotion to them as the leader.
-And they’re often not elaborate things, but things to show that they care and appreciate each and every member.
+There are some really creative leaders out there, who take the time to dream up ways to show their appreciation to their people, with their efforts paying dividends for the teams’ culture, performance and loyalty and devotion to them as the leader.
+And they’re often not elaborate or expensive, but they show that they care and appreciate each and every member of their team.

 For instance, a local Primary School Principal surprised her team on Mother’s Day with a breakfast in the staffroom, – she’d also taken the time to write a personal note to each team member that were placed inside little cake boxes with a beautiful cupcake inside.
 So simple, but so effective.
 Her staff posted their appreciation all over Social Media that day.
 This principal has turned the school around from when she took the reins and has attracted a top team of teachers to the school, and, one of the reasons is that she takes time to regularly show how much her people mean to her.